AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 - - -
 ## Class Features

-### Harmony within Everything

-As a sentinel, you know how to find peace and be able to concentrate on the world around you and on bettering yourself.
-During a short rest, you recover additional hit points equal to your sentinel level.
-In addition, you gain temporary hit points equal to your sentinel level whenever you finish a short or long rest.
-Furthermore, when a breakage level would apply to your unarmed strikes, make a flat check with a DC equal to 11 - your sentinel level.
-If you succeed, the breakage level doesn't apply.

 ### Inner Focus

-You have trained your mind to enter a state of coordination between body and mind.
+You were trained to be able to enter a state of coordination between body and mind.
 You have a number of charges called Focus, which you may use for different sentinel features.
-The maximum amount of focus you have is equal to your sentinel level.
-Half of this is regained when finishing a short rest, and all is recovered when finishing a long rest.
+The maximum amount of focus you have is equal to twice your sentinel level.
+Half of your maximum focus is regained when finishing a short rest, and all is recovered when finishing a long rest.
-You may use an action and 1 focus to become Focused, using your [[Reading a Spell Entry|concentration]] slot to allow the world around you to become clearer - you can control your senses more easily, focusing on whatever you'd like, your body is honed and prepared to deal with that which threatens it.
+You may use a quick action and 1 focus to become _focused_, using your [[Reading a Spell Entry|concentration]] slot.
 While focused:

+- You have a +1 bonus to saving throws.
-- You have a +1 bonus for Perception (Wisdom) checks.
+- You have a +1 bonus to [[Action Economy#Opportunity Attacks|opportunity attacks]], and opportunity attacks made against you are made with a -1 penalty.
-- Your [[Weaponsmith#Commoners' Melee Weapons|unarmed strikes]] have their damage die increased by 1, and you may use all functional limbs in order to perform unarmed strikes and the [[Action Economy#^5d5dd0|shove]] brawl action.
-Gauntlet weapons are also affected by this bonus.
+- All pugilist weapons you use have their damage die increased by 1, and you may use all functional limbs in order to perform [[Weaponsmith#Commoners' Melee Weapons|unarmed strikes]] and the [[Action Economy#^5d5dd0|shove]] brawl action.
+This increase affects shove damage as usual.
 - You gain access to the Deflect reaction against an incoming attack, increasing your AC by half your Strength modifier against it (minimum 1). ^843c5c
-- You have a +1 bonus to saving throws.
+- When a breakage level would apply to your unarmed strikes, make a flat check with a DC equal to 11 - your sentinel level.
+If you succeed, the breakage level doesn't apply.

-The focused condition lasts 10 minutes, and your concentration on it cannot end due to taking damage.
-You may also take a quick action right after the Focus action to make an unarmed strike.
+The focused condition lasts up to 10 minutes, or until your concentration ends.

 ### Grazing Style

 Starting at 2nd level, you learn how to take advantage of your opponents getting dangerously close to you.
-An attack is considered _grazing_ whenever it misses you by an amount equal to the bonus AC you would get from using the [[#^843c5c|deflect]] reaction, even while not deflecting.
+An attack is considered _grazing_ whenever it misses you by an amount up to your Wisdom modifier.
 Whenever a feature would increase your grazing range, the amount by which the attack misses can be greater.
 Whenever an attack grazes you, your next [[Action Economy#^43d1b5|attack]] or [[Action Economy#^b70e3f|brawl]] action against the attacker until the end of their next turn only takes a quick action to perform, without any penalty.

 >[!example]
->For a sentinel with 18 Strength and AC 16, the bonus from deflect would be +2.
-Therefore, grazing range is 2, meaning that without using deflect, attack rolls between 14-15 would be grazing, while with deflect 16-17 would be grazing.
-If the grazing range is then increased by 1, then attack rolls between 13-15 would be grazing, or 15-17 while deflecting.
+>For a sentinel with 16 Wisdom and AC 16, the bonus from deflect would be +3.
+Therefore, grazing range is 3, meaning that without using deflect, attack rolls between 13-15 would be grazing, while with deflect 16-17 would be grazing.
+If the grazing range is then increased by 1, then attack rolls between 12-15 would be grazing, or 15-17 while deflecting.
 >
 >Maneuvers and other traits which would increase the deflect range modify this range as well.
 ### Martial Techniques